urbanfoodflows/website/README.md

 The following technologies are used:

-- Django 5
+- Django
-- Python 3
 - PostgreSQL
 - Docker
+- Apache ECharts
+- Google Charts

 If you are able to assist as a designer or front-end developer with the visual elements of our website then please get in touch!

-The Urban Food Flows website is currently unavailable to the public, until the papers that describe the datasets that are being presented on the website have been published.
+We also welcome people that want to suggest new features or report bugs - feel free to use Github to [report new issues](https://github.com/urbanfoodflows/website/issues) or [contact us](https://urbanfoodflows.net/about/).

+In order to draw more attention to urban food flows, we developed this online, open source data dashboard that presents visualizations of different food systems.
+This work accompanies the following paper:

+[Data requirements for a systematic analysis of urban food flows and their sustainability outcomes](https://doi.org/10.1177/23998083241298431), *Environment and Planning B: Urban Analytics and City Science* (2024).
+L. Guibrunet, P. Hoekman, A. Bortolotti, J. Battersby-Lennard.